 T.T.
 Nguyen, K. Cai, and K.A.
 Schouhamer Immink,

-'Efficient Design of Subblock Energy-Constrained Codes and Sliding Window-Constrained Codes', Submitted to IEEE Trans. on Inform.
-Theory, July 2020.
+'Efficient Design of Subblock Energy-Constrained Codes and Sliding Window-Constrained Codes', IEEE Trans. on Inform.
+Theory, Aug.
+2021.

 Abstract - The subblock energy-constrained codes (SECCs) and sliding window-constrained codes (SWCCs) have recently attracted attention due to various applications in communication systems